 - Only pictures created with this camera can be selected.
-Pictures created with other models cannot be selected. - The overlay will include only pictures created with the same options selected for [Image area] > [Choose image area] in the photo shooting menu. - The image quality setting for the completed overlay is that of the highest quality picture it contains. - Overlays that include NEF (RAW) pictures will be saved at an image quality of [JPEG/HEIF fine★]. - All JPEG pictures in the overlay must be the same size. - "Noise" (in the form of randomly-spaced bright pixels, fog, or lines) increases with the number of pictures in the overlay. - Noise will be less noticeable if the pictures for the overlay were shot with 0 or a negative value selected for the [Sharpening] Picture Control parameter. - Noise becomes noticeable in overlays that include around 50 pictures or more.
+Pictures created with other models cannot be selected. - The overlay will include only pictures created with the same options selected for [Image area] > [Choose image area] in the photo shooting menu. - The image quality setting for the completed overlay is that of the highest quality picture it contains. - Overlays that include NEF (RAW) pictures will be saved at an image quality of [JPEG/HEIF fine★]. - All JPEG pictures in the overlay must be the same size. - The size of overlays that include both NEF (RAW) and JPEG images is determined by the JPEG picture. - "Noise" (in the form of randomly-spaced bright pixels, fog, or lines) increases with the number of pictures in the overlay. - Noise will be less noticeable if the pictures for the overlay were shot with 0 or a negative value selected for the [Sharpening] Picture Control parameter. - Noise becomes noticeable in overlays that include around 50 pictures or more.